twadada/multilingual-nlm/README.md

 ## Train
 ### Bilingual Model in [2]
-To obtain cross-lingual word embeddings using "enfr.para", run the following command (the hyper-parameters are set to the ones used in low-resource experiments in [2]). **Note that the model performance can be somewhat unstable when trained on very small data; this is because the training is performed in an "unsupervised" way in that the model does not employ any cross-lingual supervision at a word level.**
+To obtain cross-lingual word embeddings using "enfr.para", run the following command (the specified hyper-parameters are used in our low-resource experiments in [2]). **Note that the model performance can be somewhat unstable when trained on very small data; this is because the training is performed in an "unsupervised" way (i.e. the model does not employ any cross-lingual supervision at a word level).**

 ```
 save_dir=Result
 CUDA_VISIBLE_DEVICES=0 python train.py -gpu -data enfr.para -lang_class 0 1 -share_vocab 0 -eval_dict en-fr_dict.txt -seed 0 -dr_rate 0.5 -epoch_size 200 -opt_type Adam -save_dir ${save_dir} -batch_size 16 -enc_dec_layer 1 1 -emb_size 500 -h_size 500  -remove_models -save_point 10
 ```

-This command produces cross-lingual word embeddings "enfr.para.lang{0,1}.vec" in ${save_dir} directory.
-It also produces the best model "${data}_epochX.bestmodel", which you can use to perform word alignments or generate contextualised word embeddings.
-To use multiple GPUs, specify multiple GPU ids at CUDA_VISIBLE_DEVICES (but the implementation gets computationally less efficient).
-To share the decoders among different languages (which may work better for syntactically close languages such as English and French), set "-lang_class 0 0".
+This command produces cross-lingual word embeddings "enfr.para.lang0/1.vec" in ${save_dir} directory.
+It also produces the best model "*epochX.bestmodel", which you can use to perform word alignments or generate contextualised word embeddings.
+You can also use multiple GPUs by specifying multiple GPU ids at CUDA_VISIBLE_DEVICES (but with less efficient implementation).
+You can share the decoders among different languages by replacing "-lang_class 0 1" with "-lang_class 0 0" (which might work better for syntactically close languages such as English and French),

 #### Learn Subword-Aware Embeddings